 The first series sold-out quick and was popular in the United States.
 Americans would even order the Dutch version so they would not miss out.

 Higher quantities were needed and I teamed up with Chenting Zou to search production facilities in Asia.
 Different material options were researched.
 We sought a material that would be easier to ship: lighter (thus more environment friendly) & less fragile.
 We settled for bamboo corn starch melamine.

 From 12 June till 12 July 2015 we successfully crowdfunded for the start of production of the ETE Plate on Indiegogo.

 We were featured on FastCompany, Bright, Lifehack and Brit & Co among others.

 We produced the ETE Plate in China and set up a distribution warehouse in the US.
 I designed a webshop from where we sold ETE Plates worldwide to 1000+ consumers.

-ETE Plate's impact on lifestyle change is being tested together with the Yulius Academy in the Netherlands and with KK Women's and Children's Hospital in Singapore.
+ETE Plate's impact on lifestyle change was tested together with the Yulius Academy in the Netherlands (qualitative research within the ThinBizzy project) and with KK Women's and Children's Hospital in Singapore (quantitative research).

 Early 2017 we decided to stop consumer sales because shipping cost proved to be too high to make a profit from selling the ETE plates to individuals.
 We focussed instead on B2B sales.
 The ETE Plate can still be bought in large quantity.